devilry/devilry-django/docs/devilry_developer.teshelpers.corebuilder.rst

 ===========
 Use this for end-to-end tests and tests where you really need real data.
 Always try to mock objects instead of creating real data unless you are actually testing something that needs real data.
-Use https://pypi.python.org/pypi/mock to mock your tests.
+See :doc:`mock`.

 Howto
 =====